morinlab/lymphopedia/papers/mottokIntegrativeGenomicAnalysis2019.md

 New Tier 1, PMBL Tier 1, 6
 This study, New Tier 2, 15
 New Tier 2, PMBL Tier 2, 15
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 70
+All other PMBL studies, PMBL Tier 1, 40
-All other PMBL studies, PMBL Tier 2, 67
+All other PMBL studies, PMBL Tier 2, 97
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study